-Individual risk limits are set based on internal or external ratings in accordance with limits set by the board.
+Individual risk limits for trade receivable are set based on internal ratings in accordance with limits set by the board.
 The utilisation of credit limits is regularly monitored.
-The age analysis is reviewed monthly by management with the intention of minimising the group's exposure to bad debt.
+The age analysis is reviewed monthly by management with the intention on minimising the group's exposure to bad debt.
+Cash and cash equivalents are based on extended ratings, and are currently held with banks with an A-3 credit rating.